Fun Soccer Drills for 4 Year Olds

 Dribbling

 Dribbling is the skill of controlling the ball while running with it.
-For 4 year olds, it’s best to start with a small ball and have them practice dribbling around cones or other obstacles.
+For young players, it’s best to start with a small ball and have them practice dribbling around cones or other obstacles.

-Encourage them to use both feet and to keep their head up while dribbling.
+Encourage them to use both feet and keep their head up while dribbling.

 Passing